t42huang/django-logs/README.md

 heroku run python manage.py migrate
 ## then you should be able to register, login, add/update/delete topics/entries, ...

+# To add a superuser, you can connect to heroku server via a bash terminal session, and run commands there to create superuser, as we did in our local environement:

+# - connect to Heroku server via a bash terminal session:
+$ heroku run bash
+ ›   Warning: heroku update available from 7.35.0 to 7.39.0.
+Running bash on ⬢ tinas-django-logs... up, run.5363 (Free) ~ $ ls
+djlogger  manage.py  README.md	       runtime.txt  users
+djlogs	  Procfile   requirements.txt  staticfiles

+# - then create a superuser
+$ python manage.py createsuperuser
+Username (leave blank to use 'u39238'): admin
+Email address: john@example.com
+Password:
+Password (again):
+Superuser created successfully.
+## then you can login as admin, and visit https://<appname>.herokuapp.com/admin/ to do you admin work.

+# - to close this bash session, run
+exit

 ```

 ## Logs